Destiny 2 post-release content: Rite of the Nine

 On May 6.
 2025, Bungie released Rite of the Nine as a mid-season update for Act 3 of Episode: Heresy, and was inspired by the Pantheon boss rush endgame mode from Into the Light.
-The two-month long content pack was free to all players and served a prologue to The Edge of Fate as well as the next saga of Destiny 2, the "Fate Saga".
+The two-month long content pack was free to all players and served a prologue to The Edge of Fate as well as what was planned to be the next saga of Destiny 2, the "Fate Saga".
 The content featured the Nine through their Emissary inviting Guardians to partake in their challenge of strength in combat and exploration by revisiting three dungeons that were released during the Light and Darkness Saga—"Prophecy" from Season of Arrivals (Season 11), "Spire of the Watcher" from Season of the Seraph (Season 19), and "Ghosts of the Deep" from Season of the Deep (Season 21).
 All three dungeons had three difficulty modes—Explorer, which served as a tutorial for new players and each encounter was explained through tooltips with matchmaking enabled and also disabled darkness zones, preventing a reset of an encounter if the whole fireteam died, and also locked players out of higher tier rewards; Eternity, which was the standard dungeon experience with tougher enemies; and Ultimatum, which featured the Contest Mode difficulty and could drop both Adept and holofoil weapons based on players' death counts in each encounter.
 Each dungeon rotated bi-weekly for the first six weeks of the event until June 17, 2025, in which all three dungeons became available with one dungeon each week having increased rewards.

 The Adept and holofoil variants for each of the dungeon's weapons had updated perk pools and had a chance to drop with extra perks.
 The update also featured the return of the Third Spire social space from Year 1's Trials of the Nine, where players could increase the drop rates for any of the 12 reissued dungeon weapons, as well as earn new rewards.
-Players could also spend a new currency, Nonary Manifolds, to purchase Adept and holofoil weapons and Nonary Engrams from the Emissary, the latter which reward limited-time cosmetics from past seasons and expansions.
+Players could also spend a new currency, Nonary Manifolds, to purchase Adept and holofoil weapons and Nonary Engrams from the Emissary, the latter of which rewarded limited-time cosmetics from past seasons and expansions.
 Upon the release of The Edge of Fate, Rite of the Nine was removed from the game, with the dungeons reverting to their pre-event difficulties and rewards.

 A limited time PvP mode, "Heavy Metal", featuring 3v3 battles between Fallen Brigs and Drake Tanks, was also available as part of the update and released on May 9, lasting only one week, ending on May 16.
 Heavy Metal featured a new reward hub called the Event Home, which replaced the premium Event Cards from seasonal events; the Event Home featured daily and weekly challenges to complete for the event, as well as a free reward track that progressed when completing daily and weekly challenges.
+This later returned as a periodic event.